JunhaoSong/cuseistut/source/abs_loc/index.rst

 Python Environment and model Setup
 -----------------------------------

-We'll first generate synthetic arrival times on stations from one earthquake location, which called **Forward Modelling**.
-We'll then try to re-generate hypocentral location using these known station arrival times, which called **Inversion**.
+We'll first generate synthetic arrival times on stations from one earthquake location, which is called **Forward Modelling**.
+We'll then try to re-generate hypocentral location using these known station arrival times, which is called **Inversion**.
+In this tutorial, we use one-layer model to avoid complicated ray-tracing (``Snell's law``)

 .. note::
  | The purpose is that, by comparing the difference between **inverted location** and **true location**, we can: 1. see whether the location process runs properly; 2. conduct error analysis.